hpssjellis/Chrome-Extension-Remember-LLM/backups/README.md

 move the files to the main part of the repository. quck and easy and allows going back to solve   errors.

+1. summarize15 the original testing extension
+1. extension-remember04 still not working